yiisoft/config/README.md

 RecursiveMerge::groups(['widgets-themes', 'my-custom-group'], 1)
 ```

-> Note.
-References to another configs used recursive modifier of root group.
+> Note: References to another configs use recursive modifier of root group.

 ### Reverse merge of arrays